 I was named John Joseph Heartfield to honor my German grandfather, John, and my Italian grandfather, Giuseppe.

 English speakers call me John.
 My mother’s Italian family calls me Jiani.

-I called John Heartfield, “grandpa.”
+I called John Heartfield, “Grandpa.”

 By the way, everyone in our family called Jonny's widow, Gertrud, "Tutti."
-Although Tutti and I were not related by blood, we became very close, even more so after Johnny's death in 1968.
+Although Tutti and I were not related by blood, we became very close, even more so after Jonny's death in 1968.
 I wrote to her and treasure her letters.
 Many can be found in the HIS LIFE section of the John Heartfield Exhibition & Archive.

 CURATOR'S RESPONSE TO: WERE YOU ABLE TO MEET AND SPEND TIME WITH YOUR GRANDFATHER BEFORE HE DIED IN 1968?